 Mariner 2, the second in the Mariner series of US unmanned interplanetary probes, was the first spacecraft to successfully encounter another planet.
-It flew past Venus at a distance of 35,000 kilometers (22,000 miles) on December 14, 1962, sending back data on the temperature distribution of the planet's surface and making basic measurements of Venus' atmosphere.
+It flew past Venus at a distance of 35,000 km (22,000 mi) on 14 December 1962, sending back data on the temperature distribution of the planet's surface and making basic measurements of Venus' atmosphere.

 Mariner 2 was an exact copy of its sister craft, Mariner 1, which was lost when its launch vehicle had to be destroyed.
 Both these early Mariners were stripped down versions of the Ranger probes used to investigate the Moon.

 |launch date/time||Aug 27, 1962; 06:53:14 UTC|

 3.66 m high

 Mariner 2 was launched by a two-stage Atlas-Agena rocket.
 After separation of the Atlas first stage, the Agena booster fired for the first time to put Agena-Mariner 2 into a 118-km-high Earth parking orbit.
 A second burn by Agena, 980 sec later, followed by separation of the booster, put Mariner 2 onto an Earth escape trajectory.
 Three-quarters of an hour later, Mariner's solar panels opened out, to supply the spacecraft with power it would need to run its science experiments, which began to be turned on a couple of days later.